talon-likeaclaw/virtualusedcardealership/README.md

 ## Overview

-When you run the Java application (`UsedCarDealership.java`) you will initally be prompted for the initialization option of loading from CSV, or loading from database.
-If you have not set up the database on your local PostgreSQL server the program will opt for loading from CSV instead.
-On initialization, the program will load the necessary data from the resource of your choice and instantiate a `DealershipManager` object.
-You will be assigned a random customer in the list of customers every time you run the application.
-This makes the application a closed economy, where any vehicles that are sold or purchased will remain in the dealership or customer's inventory the next time your run the application.
-Any transactions that occur will also be saved in the `transactions.csv` or `transactions` table in the database.
-Transactions are processed per vehicle, a transaction cannot contain multiple vehicles.
+When you run the Java application (`UsedCarDealership.java`) you will initally be prompted for the initialization option of loading from CSV files or a PostgreSQL database.
+If the database is not configured, the program will opt for loading from CSV files for initialization instead.

+### Features

+- **Data Loading Options**: Initialize the dealership data from either a PostgreSQL database or CSV files
+- **Random Customer Assignment**: Each session assigns you a random customer to interact with the dealership.
+- **Closed Economy**: Vehicles sold by customers remain in the dealership's inventory, and vehicles purchased by customers remain in their account for future sessions.
+- **Single-Vehicle Transactions**: Each trasnaction involves only one vehicles.
+If a customer purchases multiple vehicles the program will create a new transaction for each vehcile.

+---

-### Database Set Up
+## Database Set Up

-In order to use the database for reading and storing the data, you must run the `usedcardealership.sql` file in your Database Management System of choice.
-You must also modify the `jdbcUrl`, `dbUser`, and `dbPassword` variables with your own PostgreSQL database URL, Username, and Password in the `initializeFromDb()` method in the `UsedCarDealership.java` class file.
+To use the PostgreSQL database for reading and storing data:

+1. Run the `usedcardealership.sql` file in your Database Management System (DBMS) of choice.
+2. Update the database connection settings in the `initializeFromDb()` method in the `UsedCarDealership.java` file:
+   - `jdbcUrl`: Your PostgreSQL database URL.
+   - `dbUser`: Your PostgreSQL username.
+   - `dbPassword`: Your PostgreSQL password.